enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 .. literalinclude:: code/hello-region-page/region1.js
   :language: javascript

-This page controller uses a `portal function <../reference/libraries/portal/index.html>`_ to get the content and extract the "main" region which was defined in the descriptor XML file.
+This page controller uses a portal library (see :ref:`libs-portal`) to get the content and extract the "main" region which was defined in the descriptor XML file.

 ::